alastairrmcneill/smart-log/README.md

-# Smart Log Log 📱
+# Bright Log 📱

 **Automating the process of writing meaningful log messages for JavaScript, TypeScript, Dart, and Swift.**

 ---

-## 🌟 Why Smart Log Log?
+## 🌟 Why Bright Log?

-Smart Log Log is a **developer's best friend** for debugging across multiple programming languages.
+Bright Log is a **developer's best friend** for debugging across multiple programming languages.

 **Enhanced with multi-language support**, it now works seamlessly with JavaScript, TypeScript, Dart, and Swift, making debugging **faster and more efficient** across your entire development stack.